geoflows/dclaw/docs/src/theory.md

 ### Segregation

-Fully representing the influence of segregation on flow dynamics requires (1) an expression of how flow behavior results in the segregation of different particle species and (2) an expression of how flow behavior is affected by resulting particle species ratios.
+Fully representing the influence of particle-size segregation on flow dynamics requires (1) an expression of how flow behavior results in the segregation of different particle species and (2) an expression of how flow behavior is affected by resulting particle species ratios.

 To treat the first element, the influence of flow behavior on the segregation of particle species, D-Claw implements a model developed by Gray and Kokelaar (2010).
 This model considers the segregation of two particle species (species {math}`A` and {math}`B`) in a depth-averaged flow with a linear velocity profile defined as